yhetman/lem_in/README.md

 # lem_in

-The project is meant to code an ant farm manager using Breadth-First Search algorithm.
+The project is meant to code an ant farm manager using Breadth-First Search in Edmons-Karp algorithm.

 Make an ant farm, with tunnels and rooms;
 place the ants on the one side;